+1997 Steelers 7 vs Cowboys 37

 Another tough loss in Jags country.
-In spite of a miserable first half performance (particularly by the secondary), the Steelers play excellent football in the 2nd half and are clingling to a 21-20 lead in the final minutes of the game.
+In spite of a miserable first half performance (particularly by the secondary), the Steelers play excellent football in the 2nd half and are clinging to a 21-20 lead in the final minutes of the game.
 Just when it seems Pittsburgh has it wrapped up, a personal foul negates a huge 3rd down sack, and the Jags convert their good fortune into the go-ahead FG (23-21).
 Stewart moves the Steelers into position to kick the game winner on the final play, but a poor snap leads to a blocked FG which the Jags return for a TD.
 On the bright side, Bettis and Kirkland are outstanding.
 This game also features a couple of humorous moments when a) Bettis is pushed out of bounds and into the bench where he casually sits down and crosses his legs so seamlessly it looks like it was planned, and b) Bill Cowher nearly comes onto the field to make a tackle following the blocked FG at the end of the game.

 1997 Steelers 37 vs Oilers 24

 A game I was fortunate enough to attend.
 Missing first minute and a half of game (Oilers 3-and-out).
 Without question, Kordell Stewart is the player of the game (16 of 24, 244 yds, 1 TD, 0 Int, 6 runs, 24 yds, 2 TD), threading the needle all afternoon and seemingly making big plays at will.
 In addition to scoring 3 TD's of his own (2 rushing, 1 passing), Stewart consistently finds the open man and is clearly in command of the game, getting the ball to his receivers with remarkable precision all afternoon.
 The pass rush that had been largely non-existant during the previous 3 games of the season has a coming out party with 7 sacks of Steve McNair and the secondary looks good for the first time as well, forcing a pair of McNair INTs (Kirkland, Woolford).
 Greg Lloyd also makes his presence known with rumblin', stumblin', bumblin' 61-yd fumble recovery that results in a Steelers TD by Jason Gildon.
 After falling behind 37-9, Tennessee adds a few garbage points late, but this one is a blowout from the start.